Henryisnotavailable/Henryisnotavailable.github.io/_posts/2023-09-25-introduction.md

 ## What's the purpose of this blog?

-I'm starting this blog to give me an excuse to research into new things, understand them, and maybe even explain them...
+I'm starting this blog to give me an excuse to research into new things, understand them, and maybe even explain them.

 This is also a way to test my knowledge, and document what I've been up to.